NoahHenrikKleinschmidt/buildamol/docs/usage.rst

    which is the `Structure` object that it wraps.
 Also, the `Molecule` class is equipped with many equivalent methods to the `Structure` class that can be used to access the structure in more convenient ways.

-The `Molecule` class is the main class of `biobuild` and is used to create, modify, and visualize molecular structures.
+The `Molecule` class is the main class of BuildAMol and is used to create, modify, and visualize molecular structures.
 The `Molecule` class can:

 - read structures from PDB and mmCIF files
 - write structures to PDB and mmCIF files